saisandeepvaddi/electron-custom-menu-bar/README.md

 });
 ```

-Again, if you used `nodeIntegration: true` or old electron versions, you can directly import `menu-functions.js` here.

 That is all.
 Restart your app with `npm run start` and your new menu bar buttons should work.

-Some parts of code are removed in the above scripts for brevity, you can get the full code at [https://github.com/saisandeepvaddi/electron-custom-menu-bar](https://github.com/saisandeepvaddi/electron-custom-menu-bar).
+**NOTE:** Some parts of code are removed in the above scripts for brevity.
+You can get the full code at [https://github.com/saisandeepvaddi/electron-custom-menu-bar](https://github.com/saisandeepvaddi/electron-custom-menu-bar).

-Additionally, If you want to see a bigger electron app with a lot more stuff, check the [https://github.com/saisandeepvaddi/ten-hands](https://github.com/saisandeepvaddi/ten-hands) app which uses the similar style menu bar (custom style menu is visible only on Window for now though) built with React and TypeScript.
+If you want to see a bigger electron app with a lot more stuff, check the [https://github.com/saisandeepvaddi/ten-hands](https://github.com/saisandeepvaddi/ten-hands) app which uses the similar style menu bar (custom style menu is visible only on Window for now though) but built with React and TypeScript.
 I wrote this tutorial after using this menu bar there.
 Give the app a try.
 I'm also looking for contributors in that project just in case you are interested in contributing to React/TS/Node/Electron open-source projects.

 Thank you. 🙏